 2. Find the most beautiful Christmas tree in Tallinn

 It's abundantly clear that the most beautiful Christmas tree in Estonia is located in Town Hall Square.
 The world's first public Christmas tree placed in this exact spot in the 15th century.
 It's definitely not, however, the only decorated spruce tree in Tallinn: Christmas trees tower over nearly every square, large museum and shopping centre in the city, each more splendid than the next.
-This year, you will be able to admire Estonia's largest Christmas tree made only out of reed, a number of generously decorated evergreen beauties, interesting innovative solutions and, of course, classic Christmas trees.
-See if you can find them all!
+This year in Tallinn, you will be able to admire a number of generously decorated evergreen beauties, interesting innovative solutions and, of course, classic Christmas trees.

 3. Be part of at least one of Tallinn's cultural experiences